Why Is Starbucks So Popular?

 City planners speak of a “third place,” which is neither a home nor a job, but a neutral public space where people can meet on equal terms.
 Starbucks coffee shops have become a “third space,” and this is part of why customers keep coming back.

-9. Names on cups
+9. Personalized Names on Cups

 Names on Starbucks cups meme